FROM THE EDITOR

 CONTACTS

-by Sue Ram, OTD/S
+A Note From The Editor by Sue Ram, OTD/S

 As spring break comes to an end and some of us wrap up fieldwork and midterms, no matter the case, we have all continued to work hard toward our goal of becoming OTs/OTAs.
-I had the opportunity to have three weeks off to complete level 1 fieldwork and get a chance to de-stress Sue Ram FOTA Networkingfrom the first half of the semester.
+I had the opportunity to have three weeks off to complete level 1 fieldwork and get a chance to de-stress from the first half of the semester.
 One of my 40-hour placements consisted of time at an outpatient hand clinic, which allowed me to apply what I have been learning in the classroom and to experience a setting I haven’t been able to as of yet.
 I had a great time interacting with all of the clients and having the ability to see how motivated they all were to restore function to their lives.
 I also utilized some of my free time to get more involved with FOTA by attending the “Speed Dating with an OT” event held at the Nova Southeastern Tampa Campus and hosted by Dr. Dana Dixie from South University.
 Getting to network with experienced practitioners was a great way to hear real-world stories and get some great advice that I will carry with me throughout the rest of my occupational therapy journey.
 As a graduate student, it can sometimes seem that we may not have time to do things outside of school, but I am glad that I made time to become more involved with my state association.
 If you are interested in more networking activities, please check the FOTA website or your regional Facebook pages for events near you.
 I wish you a successful rest of the semester!
 Just a reminder that April is OT month!
 If your program is doing anything fun to celebrate, please fee free to share with us!

-Level 1 Fieldwork Reflection
+Level 1 Fieldwork Reflection By Kelly Daniels, OTD/S

 As an OT or OTA student, you are required to complete a level I fieldwork placement where the student is engaging and developing the skills required of a clinician.
 Also required are multiple level II fieldwork placements depending on the universities curriculum, requiring more hands-on learning through the application of the skills developed in and out of the classroom.
 Both levels have significant areas of importance, giving the student the opportunity to develop the skills needed to become a successful occupational therapist.
 According to The Accreditation Council for Occupational Therapy Education [ACOTE] (2017), a successful OT and OTA student will be able to demonstrate therapeutic use of self, including one’s personality, insights, perceptions, and judgments, as part of the therapeutic process in both individual and group interactions.
 The student will be challenged to transfer the knowledge and skills learned from the classroom into the clinical setting by applying their view and perception of what occupational therapy services can do for patients.
 Learning opportunities will arise when not expected which not only forces the student to think on his or her toes, but enhance his or her skill set to a higher level.